S-GargHub/G4G-Scrapper/README.md

 # G4G-Scrapper

+This application is built to scrap the user profile information from website called "GeeksForGeeks"

 ## Functionalities
   -  [x]  Method supported - `GET`
   -  [x]  Extract the relevant data such as institute name, ranking etc from the GFG profile page given a username.